barais/gofileuploader/README.md

 It consists of a [library](https://github.com/barais/ipfilter/) to open the web application based on a set of IP addresses and time range, a [module](https://github.com/barais/gofileuploader/) to provide a web application to allow project loading and a [module](https://github.com/barais/gomavenworker/) to evaluate student projects.

-sIt uses rabbitmq for communication between the different modules.
+It uses [rabbitmq server](https://www.rabbitmq.com/) for communication between the different modules.

 The architecture is the following: